CorentinSol/Sol-City/README.md

 # Comment about places information

 None of the place used in this application is meant to be an existing one, and every contact information (phonenumbers, emails and @) are fictive.
-Let me know if any of these information causes any problem to change them.
+Let me know if any of these information causes any problem, to change them.